 Since 2009 Challenge Wales has been active in sail training and has been competitive in the few races she has sailed in.
 From youth activity days and youth weeks to adult day sails and longer voyages.

-In 2014 Challenge Wales was the lead boat for the last few miles, up the Clyde, as part of the Commonwealth Games Flotilla.
+- 2014 Challenge Wales was the lead boat for the last few miles, up the Clyde, as part of the Commonwealth Games Flotilla.

-In 2015 Challenge Wales was Highly Commended by the Welsh Council of Voluntary Action (WCVA) in the Volunteering Wales awards.
+- 2015 Challenge Wales was Highly Commended by the Welsh Council of Voluntary Action (WCVA) in the Volunteering Wales awards.

 In 2017 the Challenge Wales charity acquired Adventure Wales – A 60 foot ocean-going schooner.
 Adventure Wales

 She sleeps 14 people and sails with up to 10 passengers and 4 Challenge Wales crew.